victorlrpf/victorlrpf/README.md

 # 👋 Hi there

 I am Victor Ferreira, a developer and technology student.
-I hold a degree in Information Security and work as a Front-end Developer at PersonalSoft. </br>
+I hold a degree in Information Security and work as a Full-Stack Development at BPMdev. </br>

-With 2 years of experience in the development market, I am constantly seeking to improve my skills with both front-end and back-end technologies, actively pursuing challenges to enhance my expertise.
+With 3 years of experience in the development market, I am constantly seeking to improve my skills with both front-end and back-end technologies, actively pursuing challenges to enhance my expertise.

 > “ Your future isn't written.
 No one's is.
 You have the power to make your own destiny. ” — Doctor Emmett Brown